Understanding Proficiency Calculations

-In order to reflect that fact, Forefront applies a weighted average to assessment results that heavily weights the most recent results.
+In order to reflect this fact, Forefront’s default algorithm applies a weighted average to assessment results that weighs the most recent results heaviest.

 To accomplish this, Forefront’s proprietary algorithm utilizes the date of the assessment and applies an algorithm to define the dissipation of the influence of older results:

-- Results that are 2 weeks old are weighted at one third what the most recent
+- Results that are 2 weeks older are weighted at one third what the most recent information is weighted.

-- Data that is 3 weeks old is weighted at a quarter of the new data.
+- Data that is 3 weeks old is weighted at a quarter.

 - After 2 months any new results completely write over the old results.